yllibed/Zigbee2MqttAssistant/README.md

 # Requirements
 * You need a running installation of `Zigbee2Mqtt` v1.5.0+
-  * Also tested on v1.6.0, v1.7.0 and v1.7.1
+  * Also tested on v1.6.0, v1.7.0, v1.7.1 and v1.8.0
-  * Should work with next _herdsman_ version too
 * Simple MQTT connection with username/password (TLS supported)
   * Client certificates not supported yet - open an issue if your need it.
 * Zigbee2Mqtt required settings:
   * Home Assistant Discovery **MUST** be activated - event if you're not using it.
     This shouldn't have any side effect to your installation.
+    (it will work without this, but you won't see the components of each devices)

     **AN ACTUAL INSTALLATION OF HOME ASSISTANT IS NOT REQUIRED**